KarsvdBerg/ImagingProject/Main Project/Theory Janneke.md

 paper: https://ieeexplore.ieee.org/abstract/document/8512386

--data augmentation can be used to increase model complexity and reduce overfitting
+- data augmentation can be used to increase model complexity and reduce overfitting
   - unsing rectified linear unit (ReLu) can reduce training time
   - dropout layer can be added to reduce overfitting in imbalance dataset
   - smaller filter size can be used to retain more pixel information